Labfolder and Labregister have joined SciSure.

 To invite your colleagues, please follow the steps below:

-1 Open the email titled You have been invited to join a Labfolder group! from cloud@labforward.app.
-Click on the Accept invitation button in the middle of the message.
-The link to the login page will be opened in a new tab.
+Step 1: Open the email titled “You have been invited to join a Labfolder group!” from system@labfolder.com.
+Click on the “Accept invitation” button in the middle of the message.
+The link to the Labfolder login page will automatically open in a new tab.

 Tips for a successful ELN transition

-At Labforward, we are here to support you to successfully transition to Labfolder and have collected tips regarding all organizational aspects of the change process, how to communicate successfully with your team, and how to provide them with continued support.
+At Scisure, we are here to support you to successfully transition to Labfolder and have collected tips regarding all organizational aspects of the change process, how to communicate successfully with your team, and how to provide them with continued support.

 Download our Tips for a successful ELN transition